Moors-Code/Fragment-sequencing/README.md

 ##### 1.Pre-processing:

-1.1.Preprocessing_MULTIseq_demux.R: This part does demultiplexing of MULTI-seq FASTQ files to allocate single cells to their sphere of origin.
+1.1.Preprocessing_MULTIseq_demux.R: This part does demultiplexing of MULTI-seq FASTQ files to allocate single cells to their fragment of origin.

-1.2.Preprocessing_WTA_MULTIseqBC_integration.R: This part integrates sphere-BC with WTA Seurat objects.
+1.2.Preprocessing_WTA_MULTIseqBC_integration.R: This part integrates fragment-BC with WTA Seurat objects.

-##### 2.Mouse metastatic liver sphere-seq anaysis:
+##### 2.Mouse metastatic liver fragment-seq anaysis:

 2.1.Liver_batch_effect_correction_and_clustering.R: This part merges all samples by applying bath effect correction; then, all samples undergo quality control, normalization, scaling and clustering.

 2.2.Liver_cell_type_annotation.R: This part annotates clustered Seurat object using marker genes from https://www.livercellatlas.org.

-2.3.Liver_sphere_size_integration.R: This part integrates sphere sizes calculated from biosorter outputs with merged Seurat object.
+2.3.Liver_fragment_size_integration.R: This part integrates fragment sizes calculated from biosorter outputs with merged Seurat object.

-2.4.Liver_cells_per_sphere_cutoff.R: This part applies a cutoff of a least 5 cells per sphere, all other spheres are removed from further analysis.
+2.4.Liver_cells_per_fragment_cutoff.R: This part applies a cutoff of a least 5 cells per fragment, all other fragments are removed from further analysis.

-2.5.1.Liver_lobule_layer_classification.R: This part allocates spheres into lobule layers between central and portal veins depending on landmark gene expression in LECs.
+2.5.1.Liver_lobule_layer_classification.R: This part allocates fragments into lobule layers between central and portal veins depending on landmark gene expression in LECs.

 2.5.2.Liver_zonated_gene_expression.R: This part investigates zonation specific gene expression in LECs and KCs.